hafnium49/GR00T-Dreams/README.md

 ## 5. DreamGen Bench

 We provide the code to evaluate Instruction Following (IF) and Physics Alignment (PA) from the DreamGen paper.
-TODO for JOEL: ADD PATH TO initial frames and provide links to download all our generated videos.

 ### Environment